apigeekdemos/apigee-extensions-labs/Lab 1 - Using the Data Loss Prevention Extension/README.md

 ![image alt text](./media/image_apigee_extensions_dlp_deployed.png)

-*Congratulations!* ...You have now successfully configured and deployed an instance of the Informatica Extension on Apigee Edge.
+*Congratulations!* ...You have now successfully configured and deployed an instance of the Data Loss Prevention Extension on Apigee Edge.

 ## Develop an API proxy in Apigee Edge